In this article, we are going to show you the cost of freedom. It’s the main challenge of being an entrepreneur.

 Pause and absorb.
 Not to say your journey to independence will be unpleasant, but there will be days that are tough and weeks that you are tired.
 And if you want it, you’ll find the strength to endure with enthusiasm.

-The In Between: Prioritize Personal Time
+The Cost of Freedom: Prioritize Personal Time

-Inevitably, when you add in extra activities, there will be things that begin to be neglected.
-Your friendships, relationships and connection to yourself will find itself on unstable ground for a period of time as you try to fit in another time sucker.
+Inevitably, when you add in extra activities, there will be things that get neglected.
+Your friendships, relationships, and connection to yourself will find itself on unstable ground for a period of time as you try to fit in another time sucker.
 Which means that now’s the perfect time to do some spring cleaning and hard decision making.
 Just like getting rid of that pile of t-shirts you’ve been hoarding since your junior year in high school because they have “sentimental value” it’s time to do some cleaning and organizing of how you spend your time.
 Nothing will zap your energy quicker than feeling stretched, spread thin and like you have too many things to manage.
 Cleaning and re-prioritizing your personal time doesn’t have to be a permanent decision, but it needs to be a 100% commitment for a period of time.

 During your career and commitments, you’ve learned to diligently and with urgency meet goals, deadlines and bring in profits in exchange for a paycheck.
 You’ve crafted skills that have advanced your performance in your day job.
-These same skills will ideally provide the opportunity to support your performance and success in your endeavour.
+These same skills will ideally provide the opportunity to support your performance and success in your endeavor.

 Build a Personal Network of People You’ve Met Throughout Your Career

-As you begin to grow in confidence and the needs for your company, the best place to start looking for support is from those who you have already proven the ability to succeed to.
+As you begin to grow in confidence and the needs for your company, the best place to start looking for support is from those who you have already proven the ability to succeed too.
 Whether it’s co-workers, clients, loyal customers or supervisors, there is a strong link connecting these people and the work you’re doing at your company, and that is you.
-You’re uncountable number of days spent bringing in profits and creating unduplicatable relationships has created an irreplaceable presence worth backing.
+Your uncountable number of days spent bringing in profits and creating unduplicatable relationships has created an irreplaceable presence worth backing.

-Not everyone that you’ve worked with will be out to support your cause, but there are are few that will cheer you on all the way to the finish line, and these are the ones to share your idea with once you’re ready to make it more publicly known.
+Not everyone that you’ve worked with will be out to support your cause, but there are few that will cheer you on all the way to the finish line, and these are the ones to share your idea with once you’re ready to make it more publicly known.

 Now that you have the tools to build your empire, what is stopping you from putting one foot in front of the other and bringing your dream into a reality?